dtolia/Kumaoni-Language/README.md

 Click here to start learning -> [Begin](/major/1_VowelTypes.md) <br>
 Also check out: [Troubles around Kumaoni Standardization](/TroublingDilemma.md).

-2. Folder 0 which provides a dictionary.
+2. Folder 0 provides a dictionary.

-3. Folders 1 to 6 which supplies references on various topics for quick revision.
+3. Folders 1 to 6 supply references on various topics for quick revision.

 Please raise issues about content (if any) in the **Issues** section above after logging into Github.